Aniruth1011/MALJ/BackEnd/API_DOCUMENTATION.md

 ## 1. Introduction<a name="introduction"></a>

-The MALJ System is a Flask-based application designed to handle user registration, login, and real-time sensor data processing.
-It includes functionalities such as accident detection, travel advisories, and predicting actual arrival times based on planned departure and arrival times.
+The MALJ System is a Flask-based application designed for user registration, login, real-time sensor data processing, crash detection, and travel advisory generation.
+This documentation provides an overview of its features and functionalities.

 ## 2. Dependencies<a name="dependencies"></a>